- 45.7-megapixel sensor captures exceptionally fine detail

 Testing the D850 at a wedding produced a pleasing set of results with two of my favourite Sigma Art lenses – the 24-35mm f/2 DG HSM Art and 135mm f/1.8 DG HSM.
 The true test was its silent Live View mode, where I opted for Mode 1 ahead of Mode 2 to prioritise resolution ahead of speed.

 The D850 can’t quite reach the heights of Canon’s EOS 5D Mark IV, which benefits from on-chip phase detection in Live View thanks to its Dual Pixel AF technology.
 However, the disadvantage of the Canon EOS 5D Mark IV is that it doesn’t offer a completely silent shooting mode in Live View like the D850.
+If you extend the list of possible rivals to mirrorless cameras, though, you have to include the excellent Sony A7R III and Nikon’s own Z7.
+There are times when a mirrorless camera is better suited to the subject and the conditions than a DSLR.

 To test the D850’s speed capabilities I used it on a car shoot – hanging out the back of a car to get a series of action shots.
 Without the MB-D18 grip and EN-EL18 high-power battery I was limited to shooting at 7fps, but the AF system proved more than capable of tracking the car, delivering pin-sharp results frame after frame.